 The TV series, the book deal, the weekly lottery ticket, these are but a few of the ways in which #TeamHarrop is thinking of unique ways in which it can pay off its debt.

-Early last week it was great to hear Harrop Fold announce that the ‘Educating…’ cameras had signed on the dotted line to come back to Little Hulton to film not one, but two more series of the show.
+In late January Harrop Fold announced that the ‘Educating…’ cameras had signed on the dotted line to come back to Little Hulton to film not one, but two more series of the show.
 This is the first time that the ‘Educating…’ production team have returned to a school to follow its story, and obviously goes to prove that #TeamHarrop, and all its characters, dramas and drive, have had a huge impact on the viewing public.
 It’s brilliant to see that so many people now feel so invested in the community and its success, and fingers crossed, the publicity and promotion that another two television series will bring could be just what the school, staff and students need to clear that debt and continue to prosper.
 And who knows, perhaps Series 2 and 3 will also encourage the writing of books 2 and 3 as well.
 Maybe penned by Brothers Ross and Ben to get their take on the #TeamHarrop story.
-I know I for one will be watching the new series, and would get my pre-orders ready to go for any more Povey volumes.

 Rating: * * * * * 5 stars.